kianborrero/csgv/README.md

 AI Productivity Website
 A simple, modern web project showcasing AI-driven tools to boost productivity, featuring a responsive layout and clean UI design.

-📝 Project Summary
+**📝 Project Summary**
-This project highlights three main AI productivity tools:

-AI Scheduler: Automatically schedules and manages tasks.

-Smart Notes: An AI-powered note-taking and organization tool.

-AutoTask Manager: Automates task tracking and prioritization.

-The goal was to create an attractive, easy-to-navigate website that effectively communicates the benefits of AI in productivity tools.
+This project showcases three main AI productivity tools: the AI Scheduler, which automatically schedules and manages tasks; Smart Notes, an AI-powered note-taking and organization tool; and the AutoTask Manager, which automates task tracking and prioritization.
+The goal was to design an attractive, user-friendly website that effectively communicates the benefits of AI in enhancing productivity.

-🎨 Design Choices
+**🎨 Design Choices  **
 Wireframe:
 ![Alt text](assets/image/landing%20page%20(1).png)
 ![Alt text](assets/image/about-page.png)